go-goyave/filter/README.md

 ### Filter type

-For non-primitive types (such as `*null.Time`), you should always use the `filterType` struct tag.
+For non-native types (such as `*null.Time`), you should always use the `filterType` struct tag.
 This struct tag enforces the field's recognized broad type for the type-safety conversion.

 Available broad types are:
 - `text` / `text[]`